TUDSSL/BFree/README.md

 # BFree

-This is the official public repository for a battery-free prototping platform with CircuitPython.
+This is the official public repository for a battery-free prototping platform with [CircuitPython](https://circuitpython.org/) for [Adafruit Metro M0 Express board](https://www.adafruit.com/product/3505).

 ## Table of Contents